2Obe/BSData/README.md

 For more information visit the dataset-publication: [Industrial Machine Tool Element Surface Defect Dataset](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO)

 ![dataset demo image](./demo/demo.png)
-On the left image-examples, on the right associated VOC-Annotations.
+On the left image-examples, on the right associated PNG-Annotations.

 If you consider using this dataset we recommend to `clone` this repository.